JulianNobis/CarFinder/README.md

 ## Feature list
 - finds suiting cars for user inputs
-- display ads for suiting cars
+- displays ads for suiting cars
 - answers can be analized to recognise trends

 ## Manual